MonoGame/MonoGame/Documentation/articles/tutorials/12_package_delivery.md

 ## Additional Notes

-If you want to know more about packaging and what the commands will do, please see the [Package games for distribution](https://docs.monogame.net/articles/packaging_games.html) article for more information.
+If you want to know more about packaging and what the commands will do, please see the [Package games for distribution](~/articles/packaging_games.md) article for more information.

 ## Congratulations!

 You have finished making a game from start to finish using MonoGame!

 Want to learn more?
-Visit the [Community Tutorials](https://docs.monogame.net/articles/tutorials.html) section for more resources.
+Visit the [Community Tutorials](~/articles/tutorials.md) section for more resources.

+For more Samples of great monogame ideas go to [Samples and Demos](~/articles/samples.md).

 Interested in connecting with other members of the community and showcase your projects?
 Visit the [MonoGame Discord Server](https://discord.com/invite/monogame) here!